 Deputy Prime Minister and Minister for Agriculture and Water Resources in Germany for G20 Ministerial Meeting

 The Australian Deputy Prime Minister and Minister for Agriculture and Water Resources, the Hon.
 Barnaby Joyce MP, arrived in Berlin on 19 January for a 4-day visit to attend the G20 Agriculture Ministers' meeting in Berlin as a part of Australia's push to strengthen agriculture exports and build new and stronger trading partnerships.
-Minister Joyce also chaired a Ministerial session on water access at the 9th Berlin Agricultural Ministers' Conference and took part in the Global Forum on Food and Agriculture (see also: Australia puts its case at G20 Meeting on Water and Food Security).
+Minister Joyce also chaired a Ministerial session on water access at the 9th Berlin Agricultural Ministers' Conference and took part in the Global Forum on Food and Agriculture.

 Inaugural German-Australian 2+2 Ministerial Meeting in Berlin